Salter Science

 Salter Science was a brand of science kits sold by Thomas Salter Ltd., a Scotland-based company which manufactured toys and science activity kits for children.
 Kits included activities with electricity, microscopy, magnetism and crystal gardens, but the company is probably best known for their chemistry sets.
 The company also produced other items such as an "Adventure Kit" consisting of a water bottle, compass, toy binoculars and a real working camera.
-Some toys were related to TV series, such as the 'KOJAK' ACTION SET.
+Some toys were related to TV series, such as the 'KOJAK' ACTION PACK and the PROFESSIONALS CRIMEBUSTER KIT.
 It also produced crafts plaster moulding sets Frog & Owl.

 Thomas Salter Ltd. was founded in London in 1913, moved to Glenrothes, Fife, and closed in 1992.

 Chemistry sets from Salter Science included a various number of chemicals, which were numbered, so that the numbers were the same across the sets.
 Some of the chemicals included were: